Crossfit Doctor @ PUSH-as-Rx

 Athletes can experience many different benefits from receiving chiropractic care.
 Adjustments help when treating injuries from high-impact sports such as wrestling, football.
 But they offer other benefits as well.
-It’s been shown that high-impact sports can place the same amount of strain on the body as an auto accident.
-Athletes that get routine adjustments may notice improved athletic performance, range of motion (endurance athletes), improved flexibility, increased blood flow, and suffer fewer injuries.
+Research has shown that high-impact sports can place the same amount of strain on the body as an auto accident.
+Athletes that get routine adjustments may notice improved athletic performance, better range of motion (endurance athletes), improved flexibility, increased blood flow, and suffer fewer injuries.
 Because spinal adjustments reduce the irritation of nerve roots between the vertebrae, healing time for minor injuries can be shortened, which improves performance.

-High-impact and low-impact athletes can benefit from routine spinal adjustments.
+High-impact and low-impact athletes can benefit from regular spinal adjustments.
 For the high-impact athlete, it increases performance and flexibility and lowers the risk of injury.
 For the low-impact athlete (golfers, tennis players, and bowlers), routine adjustments can help relieve the strain placed on the body.
 Chiropractic offers a natural way to treat and prevent many different injuries and conditions that plague athletes.